yummCat/threadedRipple/README.md

 - one pendant uses a singular round TFT screen instead of a series of LEDs
 - uses metaballs, doesn't do FLIP sim
 - it's a lot trashier :D
-- we also planned for it to connect to other pendants via Bluetooth, sending a ripple animation for cute interactivity (we could not finish implementing this, reasons down below)
+- we also planned for it to connect to other pendants via Bluetooth, sending a ripple animation for cute interactivity (we could not finish implementing this, for obv resolution related reasons, time, and incompetence)
+- maybe we'll get to it eventually :)

 ---